Code-Institute-Submissions/molacuizine/README.md

 14. Site administrator goal: *be able control access to the store management page and features.*</br>
 This was achieved with by providing coding to prevent illegal access as described [here](#crud-authorisation-and-security-features).

-The above user goals were further tested by obtaining feedback from an artist.
-The feedback was positive all on aspects.

 ### Validators

 Code syntax were checked for errors with the following validators: